 Dental bleaching, also known as tooth whitening, is a common procedure in cosmetic dentistry.
 Bleaching methods use carbamide peroxide which reacts with water to form hydrogen peroxide.
 Carbamide peroxide has about a third of the strength of hydrogen peroxide.
 This means that a 15% solution of carbamide peroxide is the rough equivalent of a 5% solution of hydrogen peroxide.
 The peroxide oxidizing agent penetrates the porosities in the rod-like crystal structure of enamel and breaks down stain deposits in the dentin.
 Power bleaching uses light to accelerate the process of bleaching in a dental office.
-Bleaching whitens beyond the natural color.
+Bleaching whitens beyond the natural color at ARCSFL.